 Opening a data diagram using the Web Client

 You can open a data diagram from the Table Manager in the Web Client.

-1. In the Web Client, click the menu icon in the Global Navigation Bar.
+1. In the Web Client, click the Syntellis icon in the Navigation bar.
 From the Area menu, select System Administration.